 With the exception of the riser pole structure and some temporary work areas (to facilitate installation of the vault structures), the majority of the proposed underground transmission line will be located within the paved roadbed of Bell Bluff Truck Trail.
 Duct bank installation and equipment and material staging will be limited to either the north or south side of the road centerline, depending on the location of other utilities in the roadway, to maintain an unobstructed single lane of travel on the 30-foot-wide road section so as not to impede access to Suncrest Substation.
 Up to five splice vaults will be installed underground along the transmission line alignment approximately every 900 feet to facilitate installation of the underground cable and operation as well as maintenance of the transmission line following construction.
-Blasting may occur during excavation for approximately 15 to 20 percent of the proposed underground transmission line and SVC.
+Blasting is not anticipated at the SVC site, but may be required for transmission line and splice vault excavations on less than 10 percent of the transmission line. may occur during excavation for approximately 15 to 20 percent of the proposed underground transmission line.
 Blasting will be limited to areas where standard excavation methods are not feasible, such as within bedrock, and will occur after other sediments have been mechanically removed with standard exaction methods.
 In addition, blasting will be minimized to localize disturbance.
 Access to the proposed SVC area will be immediately off Bell Bluff Truck Trail via two new approximately 20-foot-wide by 95-foot-long access drives.
 The roadway aprons of these access drives will be paved while the remainder of the access drives will be graveled.